 Spring Lake is a decidedly white-collar borough, with fully 93.26% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Spring Lake is a borough of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Spring Lake who work in management occupations (29.83%), business and financial occupations (15.53%), and sales jobs (14.71%).

-A relatively large number of people in Spring Lake telecommute to their jobs.
-Overall, about 26.86% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 26.86% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Because of many things, Spring Lake is a great place for families with children to consider.
-First of all, many other families with children live here, making Spring Lake a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Spring Lake has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Spring Lake is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Spring Lake’s overall crime rate is lower than average for the country.

 Spring Lake is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 One downside of living in Spring Lake, however, is that residents on average have to contend with a long commute, spending on average 31.24 minutes every day commuting to work.
 However, local public transit is widely used.
 For those who would prefer to avoid driving entirely and leave their car at home, it may be an option to use the transit instead.